williamsantosa/ucsc-cs/README.md

 ### Quick Note for Non-CS admittees

 Computer science at UCSC is impacted, meaning that it is a very popular, difficult major to get admitted into.
-Unfortunately, this also means that switching into computer science is very difficult.
+Unfortunately, this also means that switching into computer science (after you have applied) is very difficult.
 If you want to major in CS and were not admitted, it is a good idea to take another offer that allows you to do CS.
 Alternatively, you can also do two years of community college and transfer as a junior.
 That way, you will can get a degree in CS while also saving money.

+Additional Note: Majors offered by the Baskin School of Engineering are also impacted, so it is very difficult for students who were admitted to a proposed major outside of BSOE to switch into here.

 ### What is Computer Science?